rootAvish/spam-subvert/README.md

 print (str(word)+'\t'+str(ham)+'\t'+str(spam)+'\t'+str(rating)+'\n')
 ```

-line into the file (obviously using database.write function).
+line into the file (obviously using database.write function) it gets written in hex.
 Correct it.